-St. Joseph’s Area Health Services in Park Rapids has both the professionally trained medical personnel and the advanced technology previously only available in larger urban facilities to treat critically ill medical, surgical, and cardiac patients.
+CHI St. Joseph’s Health in Park Rapids has both the professionally trained medical personnel and the advanced technology previously only available in larger urban facilities to treat critically ill medical, surgical, and cardiac patients.

 The proximity of state-of-the art equipment necessary for critical medical situations provides peace of mind to area residents.
 You can be confident that if an emergency arises or intensive medical treatment is necessary, the technology is readily accessible.